Practical Notebook for Asking AI the Right Way

 10. Brainstorming / Ideation

 What field?
-What constraints?
-What form of ideas?
-This vague request gets the most common ideas you'd find on the internet.
+What constraints exist?
+This basic request yields the most common ideas you can find on the internet.

 Channel topic: Practical AI tool usage

-Main viewers: 30-40 year old office workers, want to use AI at work but don't know where to start
+Main audience: 30-40 year old office workers who want to use AI at work but don't know where to start

 Current subscribers: 3,000 (growth stage)

-Content that performed well: "Finish ChatGPT reports in 30 minutes" (120K views)
+Content that performed well: "Finish report draft with ChatGPT in 30 minutes" (120K views)

-Content that underperformed: AI concept explanation videos (avg 500 views)
+Content that didn't perform: AI concept explanation videos (average 500 views)

 Conditions: